Exceptionally Brief Poetic Forms

 If the circle is the foremost mythological figure known to humankind, then the lune is evidence of the circle's work.
 More on this in ten thousand years.

 There are no thematic guidelines or restrictions when composing lunes.
 The momentary—be it sound or event or both—is the governing impulse.
-Jack Collom gives us a great idea of what a lune can accomplish in his classic text, Poetry Everywhere: “The shorter third line in lunes helps snap off surprises.
+Jack Collom gives us a great idea of what a lune can accomplish in his classic of contemporary pedagogy, Poetry Everywhere: “The shorter third line in lunes helps snap off surprises.
 The first line [ ] has set the stage, the second contains multisyllabic rhythms [ ], and the third flips it down to a poignant picture."
 (122)

 (by Alan Mudd)